Updated on 29 August 2022

 The Current Situation for Blue-Collar Logistics Workers

 Blue-collar workers desire more pay increases to offset the physically demanding work.
 In addition to offering higher wages, employees are requesting better benefits and career advancement opportunities.
-A survey of blue-collar workers found that 78% of turnover had nothing to do with wages (IndustryToday, 2019).
+A 2019 survey by Industry Today of blue-collar workers found that 78% of turnover had nothing to do with wages.
 Instead, a positive working environment and opportunities for professional growth are key to attracting and keeping workers (See: Social Sustainability in Warehouses – How to Prevent High Fluctuation).

 Logistics, followed by sales and customer service, jobs are in high demand.
 An average of 30 viable candidates apply for blue-collar jobs in India.
 Nevertheless, the industry is still male-dominated.
-In applications that specify sex, 1/4 of applicants are female (HR Technologist, 2020).
+HR Technologist reports that applications that specify sex, 1/4 of applicants are female.

 The Challenges Today in the Logistics Industry